 According to the Centers for Disease Control (CDC) there are three types of distractions: visual, manual and cognitive.
-Taking your eyes, hands or mind off of driving is bad enough, but texting and driving are the worst because it combines all three.
+Taking your eyes, hands or mind off of driving is bad enough, but texting and driving is the worst because it combines all three.
 Your eyes leave the road for an average of five seconds when using a cell phone.
 If traveling 55 mph, you cover the length of a football field in that time.
-Clearly, it’s very dangerous to use a cell phone while driving.
+Clearly it’s very dangerous to use a cell phone while driving.

 Georgia Seatbelt and Restraint Use

 Part of the Drive Alert Arrive Alive program’s initiative is to ensure proper seatbelt and restraint use, especially for children under five who have to use a booster seat.
 Based on observational surveys, seatbelt use in Georgia In the last 20 years has increased by approximately 25 percent.
 If the results of the survey are accurate, then only 1.5 percent of child passengers weren’t restrained, and 8.5 percent of adults were not as well.